 - Fees – many RTV policies can cost you because the vendor will charge a restocking fee.
 In some cases they will also charge return shipping costs, which could add up if you have a significant amount of product going back to vendors.

 - Customer frustration – vendor return strategies may seem like the best idea to avoid handling returns on your own, but the longer it takes for a customer to get their replacement or refund, the more likely they will get frustrated.
 Most of the time they will blame you as the retailer and choose to take their business elsewhere.

 How Retailers can Build a More Robust RTV Strategy

 RTV can be costly and have drawbacks if it’s not executed well, but having the right reverse logistics software can help you manage and streamline the entire process.
 The following are some key technology features that will make RTV easier for you, your customers, and more cost-effective overall.

 Shipping individual items back to a vendor return can be very costly, and those shipping costs will add up on your expense sheet.
 But software can help you consolidate products from various categories and locations together into a larger shipment that is more cost-effective.
 You save money on freight and shipping charges, and you don’t have to hold on to unwanted inventory.

 Marking each returned item with its condition, value, and status helps you track and manage the things that should be sent back to the vendor.
 Without this level of tracking you could end up sending things back to the vendor that they won’t accept, which (again) adds to your costs.
 Customizable grading levels and automated tracking can expedite your process.

-If your vendor contract specifies that only a certain percentage of goods can be returned, you can put that into your software and keep track as you get toward that goal.
-That helps prevent wasted shipments that the vendor won’t accept after you reach your contract terms.
+If your OEM vendor return contract specifies that only a certain percentage of goods can be returned, the RMS software will track your progress toward that maximum amount.
+This will help prevent wasted shipments that the vendor won’t accept after you reach your contract terms.